imuds/iMP/README.txt

     Currently only Fortran ver. allows reading input files for boundary and proxy changes.
     Other codes calculate boundary and proxy changes within their own codes ... (to be updated to allow flexible input)

+*   : Mixing caused by benthic automata created by LABS model (Choi et al., 2002).
-*  : Taking too much time so coded but not yet run to complete a simulation ...
+**  : Taking too much time so coded but not yet run to complete a simulation ...
-** : Default method; fast and flexible
+*** : Default method; fast and flexible.

 General model switches:
-    Regarding the above features (1)-(4),
-    switches exist to allow changes regarding (1)-(4) (reaction/transport, signal tracking method, tracked proxyes and how to force boundary and proxy changes).
+    Switches exist to allow changes regarding (1)-(4) (reaction/transport, signal tracking method, tracked proxies and how to force boundary and proxy changes).
     Fortran switches are defined in /input/defines.h file.
     Other codes have their own switches within codes.
-Python asks about switches when when users run it.
+Python asks about switches when users run it.
     See individual readme.txt for more details.

 Input to the model: